Barriers to Entry

 In the simplest case, individuals, teams, and companies will plug into these intelligence grids and do little to no customization.
 They will just take the offered apps and services and use them “as is”.
 Keep in mind, companies like Baidu are already offering suites of industry-specific intelligence solutions that you can use “off the shelf”.

-In more complicated cases,, individuals, teams, and companies will plug into these intelligence grids and then do lots of customization and internal building.
+In more complicated cases,, individuals, teams, and companies will plug into these intelligence grids and then do lots of customization and internal building on them.
 They will create their own customized models and suites of apps.
 Based on their own data ecosystems.

-In the next part, we will apply this framework to barriers to entry based on intelligence capabilities.
+In the Part 9, we will apply this framework to barriers to entry based on intelligence capabilities.

 ———